Confusion surrounding robocalls in the lead up to election day | CBC News

 He claims the message was about a minute and a half long and that it ended with someone claiming to be Mandel endorsing Kenney.

-Mandel says Wispinski, who did not record the call, contacted the Alberta Party candidate for the Fort Saskatchewan-Vegreville area Marvin Olsen, who is a personal friend.
+Mandel said Wispinski, who did not record the call, contacted the Alberta Party candidate for the Fort Saskatchewan-Vegreville area Marvin Olsen, who is a personal friend.

 "Bob's a credible person," Mandel said.
 "We would never come forward… he called Marvin up right away.
 You know this is something that we're just shocked at.
 We don't know who did it.
 We're not saying who did it.
 We don't know."